Best Electric Impact Wrenches For 2020 – [February Update]

 Here’s a quick breakdown:

 ● Sleek design.
-Looks like a professional tool, as it should for just under $300.
+Looks like a professional tool, as it should for a mid-priced segment.
 You’ll impress clients when you use this on the job.

 ● 400 ft-lbs. of torque.
 Not the most you can get from Dewalt, but more than enough for anything except heavy industrial application.